misterGF/PowerRails/README.md

 PS> .\build.ps1 -Task Analyze
 ```

-* Deploy the script via PSDeploy
+* Deploy the script via PSDeploy (runs all tests)
 ```powershell
 PS> .\build.ps1 -Task Deploy
 ```
+---

 This module was inspired by the post by [Dev Black Ops](https://devblackops.io/building-a-simple-release-pipeline-in-powershell-using-psake-pester-and-psdeploy/)
 Great read.
 Highly recommended.

 Big thanks to FreePik for the [logo]('http://www.freepik.com/free-photos-vectors/logo').

+## Don't forget to star this project if you like it!